Best Small Business Accounting Software in 2023

 Add-ons:

-- Historical bookkeeping: Catch up on prior bookkeeping periods for $299 per month
+- Catch-up bookkeeping: Catch up on prior bookkeeping periods for as low as $299 per month

 - Specialized bookkeeping: Track A/R, A/P, or segments starting at $100 per month

-When you outsource your bookkeeping to Bench, our best online bookkeeping service, you can free up time to focus on more important aspects of your business rather than getting bogged down in administrative tasks.
+When you outsource your bookkeeping to Bench, which leads our roundup of the best online bookkeeping services, you can free up time to focus on more important aspects of your business rather than getting bogged down in administrative tasks.

-Whether you are short on time or don’t have the bandwidth or resources to manage your books, Bench’s team of bookkeeping professionals can help you manage your accounting tasks, such as data entry, reconciliations, and financial reporting.
+Whether you are short on time or don’t have the bandwidth or resources to manage your books, Bench’s team of bookkeeping professionals can help you manage your accounting tasks, such as expense categorization, reconciliations, and financial reporting.
 For as little as $299 monthly, Bench costs far less than you would pay a local independent bookkeeper, and you can even add on tax filing and advisory services.

-However, the service doesn’t eliminate your bookkeeping tasks.
+However, the service doesn’t eliminate all of your bookkeeping tasks.
 You’ll still need to issue invoices to your customers, collect payments, and pay your bills.
 These tasks are closely tied to businesses, and we believe most business owners like maintaining control over these activities.
-We recommend Zoho Invoice as a great free invoicing program to use if Bench is doing the rest of your bookkeeping.
+While Bench is doing the rest of your bookkeeping, you can consider using free invoicing software like Zoho Invoice, one of our top free invoice generators.

-We evaluated the best small business accounting software using our internal case study, which we developed to assess the products we recommend objectively.
-During our evaluation, we focused on the following key categories:
+We evaluated the best accounting software for small business operations using our internal case study.
+During our review, we focused on the following key categories:

 5% of Overall Score